0x1CA3/AdbNet/README.md

 Create an account on shodan.io and go to your account to get your free api key, once you have it copied, open 'adbnet.py' and edit in your api key here:
 ![image](https://user-images.githubusercontent.com/86132648/124665543-d7090100-de7a-11eb-9ef6-e400227a1359.png)

+# Simple Tutorial
+This tutorial is for people that might be confused on how to use AdbNet.
+This tutorial will demonstrate how to connect to a vulnerable device and run some post-exploitation modules on it, or just open a regular shell.

 # Installation/How To Run
 ```
+sudo apt install pq
+sudo apt install adb
 pip3 install colorama
 pip3 install requests
 python3 adbnet.py or python adbnet.py or py adbnet.py